GoogleCloudPlatform/professional-services-data-validator/README.md

 Below is the syntax for schema validations.
 These can be used to compare case insensitive column names and types between source and target.

+Note: An exclamation point before a data type (`!string`) signifies the column is non-nullable or required.

 ```
 data-validation (--verbose or -v) (--log-level or -ll) validate schema
   --source-conn or -sc SOURCE_CONN